sleuth-io/skills/docs/metadata-spec.md

 complexity = "intermediate"
 ```

-This section is ignored by the core Sleuth tooling but available for custom tools and workflows.
+This section is ignored by the core SX tooling but available for custom tools and workflows.

 ## Validation Rules

-### All Artifacts
+### All Assets

-- `[artifact]` section required
+- `[asset]` section required
 - `name`, `version`, `type` fields required
 - `version` must be valid semantic version (X.Y.Z)
 - `type` must be one of: skill, command, agent, hook, mcp, mcp-remote